 Appointment of a Chief Justice

 Many Judges retire without attaining the status of the Senior-Most; most without becoming Chief Justice.
-The fact that they reach the age of retirement without acceding to the Office of The Chief Justice means those other Judges who are younger in age reach the position depriving their elders.
+The fact that they reach the age of retirement without acceding to Office of Chief Justice means those other Judges who are younger in age reach the position depriving their elders.
 Age is therefore no ingredient of seniority.

 Nor has it been based on experience.
 S.M.
-Sikri when appointed Chief Justice had hardly 7 years Judicial Experience and yet he was the Senior-Most; whereas A.N.
+Sikri when appointed Chief Justice had hardly 7 years of Judicial Experience and yet he was Senior-Most; whereas A.N.
 Ray with 14 years’ standing as a Judge at that time, was rated a Junior.
 Seniority is, therefore, not based on experience either.
-As under stood in the context of the Supreme Court, seniority is purely accidental.
+As under stood in the context of Supreme Court, seniority is purely accidental.